MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-intermittent-connection-timeouts-availability-groups.md

 :::image type="content" source="media/troubleshooting-intermittent-connection-timeouts-availability-groups/create-time-timestamp-query-processing.png" alt-text="Screenshot that shows sp_server_diagnostics output has been concatenated." lightbox="media/troubleshooting-intermittent-connection-timeouts-availability-groups/create-time-timestamp-query-processing.png":::

+### Investigate a non-yielding scheduler event

-### Next steps after a non-yielding event has been associated with the replica connection timeout
+If you have confirmed from the earlier diagnosis steps that a non-yielding event caused the replica connection timeout:

 - Identify the workloads that are running in SQL Server at the time of the non-yielding events are being run.